NunoSempere/nunosempere.com/blog/2023/07/19/better-harder-faster-stronger/index.md

 - The Overton Window: Peter Thiel supported Trump in the Republican primary, and thereafter got some amount of influence in the beginning of the Trump administration.
 - Responsability and loyalty towards their own staff: This cuts off the option to have a Bridgewater-style churn, where you rate people intensely and then fire the bottom ¿10%? of the population every year.
 - Responsability and loyalty towards past grantees: This increases the cost of entering a new area, and thus cuts off the possibility of exploring many areas at once with fewer strings attached.
-- The "optimization is dangerous" constraint: Personally I would love to see investment in advanced forecasting and evaluation systems that would seek to equalize the values of marginal grants across cause ares.
+- The "optimization is dangerous" constraint: Personally I would love to see investment in advanced forecasting and evaluation systems that would seek to equalize the values of marginal grants across cause areas.
 But this doesn't jibe with their "wordview diversification" approach, and so it isn't happening, or is happening slowly rather than having happened fast already.
-- Bounded trust: Open Philanthropy isn't willing to have a regranting sytem, like that of the FTX Future Fund.
+- Bounded trust: Open Philanthropy isn't willing to have a regranting system, like that of the FTX Future Fund.
 Their forecasting grantmaking in the past has also been sluggish and improvable.
 - Explainability: Hard to give an example here, since I don't really have that much insight into their inner workings.
-- Do not look like assholes: This restricts OpenPhilanthropy's ability to call out people on bullshit, offer large monetary bets, or generally disagree with the Democratic party.
+- Do not look like assholes: This restricts Open Philanthropy's ability to call out people on bullshit, offer large monetary bets, or generally disagree with the Democratic party.

 And so by the time you are bound by half of those constraints, you might end up moving slowly and suboptimally.
 Perhaps this explains how come Open Philanthropy donated to Hypermind—a forecasting platform which I know for having a really terrible UX which didn't allow for wide enough distributions, and using an [aggregation method which ignored probabilities below 5%](https://docs.google.com/document/d/1fRg7twB2RLAc-Ey8NUj5qFUJCg-dp3yb/edit) for [predicting the state of AI in 2030](https://prod.hypermind.com/ngdp/en/showcase2/showcase.html?sc=AI2030).
 Instead, they could have invested in the early iteration of Manifold Markets, an innovative venture by former Google engineers with an UX infinitely superior to that of Hypermind.